 He is a regular guest at renowned festivals (such as Salzburg, Lucerne, Berlin, Edinburgh and Vienna) and made his BBC Proms début in 2007.
-Christian Poltéra’s discography, which has won acclaim from the international press, reflects his varied repertoire that includes the concertos by Dvořák, Dutilleux, Lutosławski, Martin, Honegger and Schoeck as well as chamber music by Prokofiev, Fauré, Beethoven, Schubert and Barber.
+Christian Poltéra’s discography, which has won acclaim from the international press, reflects his varied repertoire that includes the concertos by Dvořák, Dutilleux, Lutosławski, Walton, Hindemith and Barber as well as chamber music by Prokofiev, Fauré, Beethoven and Schubert.
 Christian Poltéra plays the famous cello ‘Mara’, built in 1711 by Antonio Stradivari.

 For further information please visit Christian Poltéra's website